By: Sarah Peachy

-One thing I’ve learned over the last four years as a military spouse, is that the military consumes a lot of my husband’s time.
+One thing I’ve learned over the last decade as a military spouse is that the military consumes a lot of my husband’s time.
 Even when he’s home, he isn’t always there because of work calls or stress.
 When we have time to take a break and get away from the installation, we always jump on the opportunity.
 Whether it’s a weekend to New Orleans or a week-long trip to the beach, we’re ready to pack our bags and get traveling!

 Two weeks ago, we returned from a two-week “vacation.”
 I put vacation in quotations, because only part of it was an actual vacation.
 As with many military families, my husband and I often use leave days to visit our families in Pennsylvania, where we were born and raised.
 Probably many of you do the same thing.
 It’s always great to visit family, but it never really feels like a vacation.